-Once you know what you want, you can start to plan.
-You’ll need to find answers to the following questions, among others, to create a road map that will help you reach your ultimate goals:
+Once you know what you want, you can start planning.
+You’ll need to find answers to these questions to create a road map that will help you reach your ultimate goals:

 - How much money can you afford to invest now to get started?

-- How much money can you add to your investments over time and how often can you contribute to your investments?
-For example, start thinking about how you might increase the percentage of your income that you contribute to an individual retirement account each year.
+- How much money can you add to your investments over time and how often can you contribute to them?

 You can turn to financial advisors and use online calculators to help you break down your goals.
-If you need more capital to invest in order to increase your potential annual earnings, set shorter-term savings goals — such as saving a certain amount of money to open a high-yield certificate of deposit or money market account.
-Your plan will likely involve using several financial tools and account types in order to achieve your ultimate goal.
+If you need more capital to invest to increase your potential annual earnings, set shorter-term savings goals — like saving a certain amount of money to open a high-yield certificate of deposit or money market account.
+Your plan will likely involve using several financial tools and account types to achieve your goal.

 Review Your Budget

 Prioritization is a critical part of any financial plan.
-You might consider investing a priority now, but if you don’t have your financial ducks in a row first, you might be setting yourself up for failure when you start investing in stocks and other investments.
+If you don’t have your financial ducks in a row, you might be setting yourself up for failure when you start investing in stocks and other investments.

-Weigh the consequences of your financial decisions carefully before you lock money into an investment.
-If you need liquid assets to pay for your kid’s college tuition, you’ll need to plan ahead to make sure those funds are available in time.
-If you are already 50 and don’t have any retirement savings, however, you won’t want as much money going into your child’s college fund as a retirement account.
+Budgeting is an important step because you’ll want to know how liquid you are before you lock money into an investment.
+For example, if you need assets to pay for your student loans, you must plan ahead to make sure those funds are available in time.
+If you’re already 50 and don’t have any retirement savings, however, you won’t want to contribute as much to your child’s college fund as your retirement account.

-Whether you plan to one day manage your investments on your own or want to seek out help from an advisor, stock market news can come with a dizzying amount of terms.
+Whether you plan to manage your investments on your own or want help from an advisor, stock market news can be mind-boggling.
 If you’re working with a financial advisor, don’t be afraid to ask questions about how the financial markets and your portfolio are working.
-If you’re reading up on stock market news, look up terms you come across, especially those that come up most often.
+If you’re reading up on stock market news, look up terms you come across and commit them to memory.

-If you find that you are highly averse to risk, you might want to take on more conservative investments, such as bonds.
-If you’re open to tackling more risk, you’ll want to have more volatile stocks in your portfolio, allowing you to grow your savings faster but at the risk of losing more money.
+If you find that you are highly averse to risk, you might want to take on more conservative investments, like bonds.
+If you’re open to tackling more risk, you’ll want more volatile stocks in your portfolio, which might enable you to grow your savings faster but at the risk of losing more money.

 Don’t Get Emotional

-For both experienced investors and for beginners, investing in stocks can be thrilling.
-When the market experiences highs and lows, it’s typical for investors to get excited.
-However, your emotions can have detrimental effects on your long-term savings goals.
+For experienced investors and beginners, investing in stocks can be thrilling.
+Your emotions, however, can have detrimental effects on your long-term savings goals.

 The stock market rises and falls every day.
-And on especially bad days, like Black Monday, the stock market can fall a lot.
+And on especially bad days like Oct.
+19, 1987 — known as Black Monday — the stock market can fall a lot.
 But selling stocks when your portfolio is at a low — and when you’re scared — is a bad idea.
 Even if you’re worried you’ll lose all of your money, it’s typically better to ride out the storm.
-Oftentimes, your investments will bounce back.
+Often, your investments will bounce back.

 Ways to Invest: How to Get Started

 Investing in the stock market is an exciting venture.
-When you’re ready to buy in, you’ll first want to decide whether you’ll be managing investments with an advisor, a robo-advisor, or if you’ll be flying solo.
+When you’re ready to buy, decide first whether you’ll be managing investments with a robo-advisor, a financial advisor or on your own.

 Choose a Platform

 Another decision involved with investing for beginners is deciding what platform to use.
-Whether you’re investing in mutual funds, stocks, bonds or something else, here are the platforms you can choose from.
+Whether you’re investing in mutual funds, stocks, bonds or anything else, here are the three platforms from which you can choose:

-A financial planner can take the reins when you’re investing money.
-Having someone knowledgeable overseeing your investments can help you keep your sights set on long-term goals.
-If you plan to hire a financial advisor, make sure he is fee-only.
-A fee-only advisor doesn’t earn commissions based on product sales, meaning he comes with fewer conflicts of interest and can provide more comprehensive advice.
+Having a professional oversee your investments can help you keep your sights set on long-term goals, so you might want to consider a hiring a financial planner.
+If you plan to hire one, make sure he is a fee-only financial advisor.
+A fee-only advisor doesn’t earn commissions based on product sales, meaning he has fewer conflicts of interest and can provide more comprehensive advice.

 A robo-advisor is an online wealth management service that offers investment advice based on algorithms.
 A robo-advisor takes human financial planners out of the equation.
-Although you’re liable to spend less on fees with a robo-advisor, don’t expect to receive advice on personal wealth management, such as dealing with your taxes.
+Although you’re liable to spend less on fees with a robo-advisor, don’t expect to receive advice on personal wealth management issues, like dealing with your taxes.

-You can also elect to manage investments on your own.
-With the wealth of information online, you have many resources that can help you navigate the intricacies of investing.
-However, without professional help, you’re more liable to make costly mistakes and you’ll need to put in dedicated hours into managing your portfolio as you figure out how to start investing.
+You can also manage investments on your own.
+With the wealth of information online, there are numerous resources to help you navigate the intricacies of investing.
+Without professional help, however, you’re liable to make costly mistakes — and you’ll need to spend time managing your portfolio as you figure out how to start investing.